 When I was counting calories, I knew the restaurants that kept a separate low-calorie menu and would only look at that menu.
 If we were at a restaurant that didn’t have that type of menu, I would typically just focus on the salads and always got my dressing on the side.

 Losing weight doesn’t have to mean losing your social life.
 If it’s been too long, give your best friend a call and set a dinner date right now.
-It is possible to enjoy life when you’re losing weight, sometimes you just need to adjust your perspective.
+It is possible to enjoy life when you’re losing weight, and to enjoy a healthy lifestyle all around.
+Sometimes, you just need to adjust your perspective.